The in a Nutshell-Outline:

 Based on what is outlined above the health-benefits of peat-fiber and products made of it can be summarized as follows:

-1. Peat-Fiber provides warmth to our body
+1. It provides warmth to our body thereby improving our overall blood-circulation

 The warming, vitalizing effect of peat has been used for a long time in the treatment of rheumatic or sclerotic conditions.
 This is due to the high specific heat of the humic substance system because such heat is easily stored therein.

-2. Peat-Fiber supports our skin
+2. It supports and protects our skin & sensory nervous system

 Peat acts a-septically (antibacterial, antiviral, fungicidal), anti-inflammatory, circulation-promoting, in rheumatic diseases, in joint inflammation, but also fertility-promoting.
 The medicinal effect is mainly attributed to the humic substances (fulvic acid and humic acid).
 The antibacterial properties of peat products are directly due to solutes in the peat.
 Open wounds heal more quickly and are less likely to become infected, which is also partly due to the acid pH of bog water.